cweitz621/hs-sa-tech-assessment-submission/README.md

    - Connecting insights to tactical execution methods
    - Providing context-aware recommendations based on customer profile

+3. **Documentation and Diagram Generation**:
+   - Used Google Gemini to generate Mermaid diagram code for the Entity Relationship Diagram (ERD)
+   - Gemini helped structure the complex relationships between HubSpot objects (Contacts, Deals, Line Items, Products, Custom Objects)
+   - Mermaid rendered the diagram into a visual representation of the data architecture

 ### What Did You Learn?
 What Was Challenging?

 **What I Learned:**